Claiming the Right to Housing in the GTA

 The workshops will bring together community leaders, service providers, tenants, people with lived experience of housing insecurity, policy professionals and others for solutions-focused conversations about the systemic housing barriers that communities are facing in the GTA, and how tenants can claim their right to housing.
 The workshops will educate attendees about right to housing legislation in Canada and Toronto, spark group conversations about systemic barriers to the right to housing, and produce submissions to the Federal Housing Advocate and Toronto Housing Commissioner.

-The dates of future workshops in this series and guest speakers will be announced at a later time – stay tuned!
+Workshop #1 took place on May 5, and Workshop #2 is taking place on July 6.
+The dates of the remaining workshops in this series will be announced at a later time – stay tuned!

 Using the National Housing Strategy Act and HousingTO Plan to claim the right to housing

-The first workshop in this series will provide an overview of the National Housing Strategy Act, and the City of Toronto’s commitments under Toronto’s HousingTO 2020-2030 Action Plan.
-Through interactive breakout rooms, participants will discuss the systemic housing barriers faced by marginalized communities in the GTA, and how people can claim their right to housing under the new legislation through collective submissions to the Federal Housing Advocate and Toronto Housing Commissioner.
-Facilitators will include housing rights advocates with human rights expertise from CERA and the Right to Housing Toronto.
+The first workshop provided an overview of the National Housing Strategy Act, and the City of Toronto’s commitments under Toronto’s HousingTO 2020-2030 Action Plan.
+Through interactive breakout rooms, participants discussed the systemic housing barriers faced by marginalized communities in the GTA, and how people can claim their right to housing under the new legislation through collective submissions to the Federal Housing Advocate and Toronto Housing Commissioner.

 About future workshops